 Aside from technical requirements, you also need to have soft skills such as fast typing skills (companies usually require a 30 to 40 wpm minimum) excellent written communication, attentiveness, empathy, independence, and extensive knowledge of the company’s offerings, products, and services.

 Check out the list of companies below that offer online chat jobs.
-Due to recent events, the sites might say they’re currently not hiring.
+Some of the sites might say they’re currently not hiring.
 Don’t fret, though; bookmark these pages and check back from time to time and see if jobs have opened up.

-Apple does occasionally work at home chat agents for its customer service and technical support divisions.
+Apple occasionally hires work-at-home chat agents for its customer service and technical support divisions.

 These 20 hour/week virtual positions get snapped up fast, so it pays to check the company’s job board often.